DawnJo123/Sentiment-Analysis-using-Twitter-Data/README.md

 #### 5. Run the Project
 #### 6. Save the model
 You can save the model using Pickle library in .pkl format.
 You can reuse this .pkl file to predict sentiments based on your input.

+## Result
+While performing classification on this twitter data, we got an accuracy of 80% on training data and 77% on test data.